 The fight for the NFC will be a tough…The Seahawks and 49ers both acquired more-than-serviceable receivers in trades, the infamous Sean Payton returning to the sidelines in New Orleans, Cam Newton and RGIII looking to wreak havoc with their versatility.
 Lets not forget about Green Bay, who’ll remain formidable as long as Aaron Rodgers is leading that team.
 But, Atlanta is no longer concerned about the regular season…Blank, Dimitroff, and Smith have successfully created a winning environment.
 They’ve suffered enough embarrassment on the national stage and are ready to put fear into those that oppose them.
 Teams got a taste of what they were capable of this past season, but with the newly acquired Steven Jackson their ceiling just got a little higher.

 Atlanta will let the regular season take care of itself…On a bad Sunday they are better than the majority of the teams they’ll face.
 When the playoffs come, they’ll KNOW that they are better than any team they will see.
 When Atlanta embraces their destiny, they will be ready for their championship run come January.

-Tags: 49ers Atlanta Falcons Atlanta Falcons News Blogging Dirty Dirk Koetter Falcons Featured Julio Jones Matt Ryan Michael Turner Mike Nolan Mike Smith New England Patriots NFC South Popular Roddy White Sean Weatherspoon Seattle Seahawks Steven Jackson Super Bowl Thomas Dimitroff Todd McClure Tony Gonzalez Tyson Clabo
+Tags: 49ers Atlanta Falcons Atlanta Falcons News Blogging Dirty Dirk Koetter Falcons Julio Jones Matt Ryan Michael Turner Mike Nolan Mike Smith New England Patriots NFC South Roddy White Sean Weatherspoon Seattle Seahawks Steven Jackson Super Bowl Thomas Dimitroff Todd McClure Tony Gonzalez Tyson Clabo